 - How UIViewController TDD can actually help you code faster

-…I did mess up something pretty big, and I don’t mean the nib and coding mistakes, which the unit tests successfully caught.
+…I did mess up something, and I don’t mean the nib and coding mistakes, which the unit tests successfully caught.
 I mean my failure to test the labels of the two buttons.
 I was so eager to show you how to test button behavior, that I forgot about how important it is to test button labels.
 So my apologies there, but I thought it was more important to get the information out than to try again.

-- Get OCHamcrest on my Resources page
+- Get OCHamcrest on my Tools page

 - Chris Hanson’s original blog post from July 2006 describing the trick

 - Non-TDD UIViewController demo counter-ios, the basis for my example

 See also: Testability, Information Hiding, and the Class Trying to Get Out, a follow-up discussion about whether to expose outlets and actions in the interface.